-Professor of Psychology, Eastern Kentucky University Psychology Department autism intervention.
+Professor of Psychology, Eastern Kentucky University Psychology Department a pioneering program in autism intervention.
 She obtained her Ph.D. in Clinical Psychology at the University of North Carolina in 1995.
 Dr. Bundy coordinates the EKU Developmental Disabilities Specialty clinic, which provides opportunities for EKU graduate students to work with children, adolescents, and adults with Autism Spectrum Disorders and other developmental disabilities.
 She collaborates with EKU faculty from Occupational Therapy, Communication Disorders, and Special Education to direct the EKU Autism Spectrum Disorder Certificate Program.
 She collaborates with EKU students to write and conduct research in the area of autism.
 Professional Interests include: Autism and Developmental Disabilities; Children and Families; Clinical Psychology; Adoption; Study Abroad.
+She received the Ronald J. Cutter Professional Services Award presented by the Arc of Kentucky to advocates for the rights of citizens with intellectual and developmental disabilities in 2018.
+Dr. Bundy serves as a Secondary/Assessment Intern supervisor and teaches didactic seminars on working with individuals on the Autism Spectrum.